EternityForest/AnyoneCanDoIt/README.md

 Avoid any plan that involves a person remembering "When X, do Y" or "In 30 minutes, check on the pot".

 Especially avoid anything that requires regular recurring maintenance.

 The cheapest plastic may last 500 years, while steel used in the same place may be total rusted when left alone.

 Choose plans that are independent of any human action, and especially independent of any *specific* person.

 The best way to predict the future is to create it yourself.
 As people's future state cannot be effectively predicted, anything dealing with the future should be left to machine.

+If you're leaving a pot on the stove to do something else, set a timer on your phone.
+If you need to bring something with you to work tomorrow, leave it where it will be impossible to miss while getting ready, and additionally set a reminder.

+Don't assume you or anyone else will be able to remember something later.

+And especially watch out for statements of the form "When X, I will do Y".

+I personally usually treat those as a complete impossibility that I am guaranteed to forget, if the matter is of any importance.

 ### Tests don't predict the future